MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-spring-boot-java-app-from-container-registry-using-maven-plugin.md

 ---
-title: Deploy a Spring Boot app to the Azure App Service
+title: Use Maven to deploy a Spring Boot app in Azure Container Registry
 description: This tutorial will walk you though the steps to deploy a Spring Boot application in Azure Container Registry to Azure to Azure App Service by using a Maven plugin.
 services: container-registry
 documentationcenter: java